ijrex/Hack-Virtual-Machine/README.md

-# Hack-Virtual-Machine
+# Hack Virtual Machine

-## Converts programmes written in the Hack Virtual Machine (VM) language to Hack Machine Assembly (ASM) code designated for the Hack hardware platform.
+## Parses one or more Hack Virtual Machine (.vm) files in a given directory and writes a single Hack Machine Assembly (.asm) file to the same location.

-This personal project was created as an accompaniment for Chapters 7 and 8 of the book The Elements of Computing Systems.
-The aforementioned should be referenced for full specification of the Hack VM and Hack ASM languages.
+This personal project was created as an accompaniment for Chapters 7 and 8 of the book [The Elements of Computing Systems](https://www.nand2tetris.org/course).
+The aforementioned should be referenced for the full specification of the Hack VM and Hack ASM languages.
+The Hack ASM code runs on the Hack Hardware platform.

-—

-Purpous:
+---

+# Project Structure

+## VM Assembler

+#### The `VMAssembler` class serves as the software entry point

+Loads Hack VM file(s), declares Command Library and initiates file parsing and writing (explained in detail below).

+### Turning Hack VM (.vm) into Hack ASM (.asm)

-Takes one or more Hack VM (.vm) files as input and outputs a single Hack ASM (.asm) file to the same directory.
+Takes one or more Hack VM (.vm) files as input, the `readwrite` package outputs a single Hack ASM (.asm) file ready to run on the Hack hardware platform:

-Project Structure:

-VMTranslator: Software entry point

-Loads VM file, creates CommandLib (described below) and initiates Read/Write  (described below).

-—

-#commandlib package

-## Defines Hack VM language commands
+- Bootstraps pre-defined Hack ASM code necessary for programmes to start-up (assigns memory locations etc).
+Because some tests do not require the bootstrap code, this feature can be disabled on the `readwrite` constructor.

+- Parses the Hack VM code in the source file(s)
-- Defines all commands in the Hack VM Language using templates from the Command package.
+	- Makes sure that `sys.vm` is the first Hack VM file to be handled by the programme.
+	- Trims comments and translates individual Hack VM commands into blocks of ASM code.

+- Append any Libraries to the end of the computer program which are required for certain commands to run.

+## Command Library

-## Returns commands and other chunks of assembly output as strings.
+The Command Library defines all Hack VM commands and returns chunks of assembly output as strings.

-- CommandLib

-VM commands to be parsed into ASM code.
-All VM commands are defined in the `assignCommandDescriptions` method and are described using the nested Commands package.
+### The `commandlib` package

+This package serves two main purpouses:

+#### 1. Defining Commands

-Commands are loaded into the `commands` map by type and syntax:
+Commands are defined through the inbuilt `commands` map by type and syntax:

-`commands.put("push", new PushCommand(new String[] { "push", "LOCATION", "VALUE" }, true));
+`commands.put("push", new PushCommand(new String[] { "push", "LOCATION", "VALUE" }, true));`

 In the above example:
-- `push` is referenced in the map by its name
+- `push` is the key the command will be referenced by.
-- The string array describes `push`’s expected arguments. e.g. { "push", "LOCATION", "VALUE" } might be seen in VM as `push constant 999`.
-Where relevant, args should match the variables used in their .asm template file (described below).
+- The String array describes the `push` command's expected arguments. e.g. `{ "push", "LOCATION", "VALUE" }` might be seen in Hack VM as `push constant 999`.
+Where relevant, the described arguments should match the variables used in their template files (detailed below).
-- Certain commands need to know the class name of the .vm file being parsed.
-This information can be passed by appending `true` in the constructor.
+- Certain commands need to know the class name of the Hack VM file being parsed.
+This information can be forwarded by appending `true` in the constructor.

-### How commands get written

-- Write (`write`)
+##### 2. Returning Hack ASM Code

+Outputs formatted blocks of Hack ASM code.
+All VM commands are defined in the `assignCommandDescriptions` method and are described using the nested `commands` package.
+Blocks of Hack ASM are returned using the following methods.

-VM commands parsed while traversing through the .vm file
+- **Write** (`write`): VM commands which are parsed while traversing through the Hack VM files

-- Bootstrap code (`init`)
-Chunks of code to be ran prior to any compiled .vm code.
+- **Bootstrap code** (`init`): Chunks of predefined code to be ran prior to any file parsing

-- Libraries (`lib `)
+- **Libraries** (`lib`):
-Libs contain chunks of reusable code which don’t take on the complex stack requirements of functions.
-Commands described in the command library may yield using Libs.

-The specific Lib for this project is the Arithmetic Library.
-For example, the VM command `neg` is parsed in a way that the assembly output will jump to the location of the `neg` command in the Arithmetic Library computer program, perform its operation on the stack and jump back to where it left off.
+Libraries hold blocks of reusable code which don't require the complex stack requirements of functions.
+Some commands may point to specific Libraries in order to operate.
+For example, the Hack ASM output of the `add` command simply contains a pointer to the relevent section of the Arithmetic Library; when the computer program sees an `add` command, it will jump to the correct location in the Arithmetic Library, perform its operation on the stack and then jump back to where it left off.

-# commandlib.command package
+### The `commandlib.command` package

-Templates for all VM commands are defined in this package using the abstract `Command` class.
-VM code can be parsed in different ways but the `write` method must always return a String Array holding individual lines of assembly code, this is essential for the `commandlib` package to keep track of the output file’s line number.
+Templates for all Hack VM to ASM commands are defined in this nested package using the abstract `Command` class.
+Hack VM code can be parsed in different ways but the `write` method must always return a String array holding individual lines of assembly code, this is essential for the `commandlib` package to keep track of the line number of the computer program it is writing.

-## Command Classes
+#### The `Command` Classes

-Most `commandlib.command` classes use .asm template files to be further parsed with specific arguments.
+Most commands described in the `commandlib.command` classes use Hack ASM (.asm) template files.
+These templates use placeholder variables intended to be replaced with command specific arguments at compile time.

-Using the `FunctionCommand` command as an example.
-The .vm file supplies something like `function Main.fibonacci 3`, where the virtual machine sees arg[1] as `Main.fibonacci ` and arg[2] as `3`
+**Using the `FunctionCommand` command as an example:**

+The Hack VM file imparts the command `function Main.fibonacci 3`.
+First of all, the Virtual Machine recognises this is a `function` command from arg[0].
+Because of the command format described in the `FunctionCommand` constructor, it expects two arguments; arg[1] which is in this case `Main.fibonacci`; and arg[2] which happens to be `3`.

-1. On creation, the constructor has already loaded an asm file called `function-locals.asm` into the class’s `output` variable
+1. On creation, the `FunctionCommand` constructor has already loaded a Hack ASM file called `function-locals.asm` into the class’s `output` variable
-2. The `write` method handles the arguments appropriately.
+2. The `write` method handles the given arguments appropriately, replacing the variables in the `output` variable:
-	- Injecting arg[1] into a .asm label command
+	- Injecting arg[1] into a Hack ASM label command
 	- Performing a regex search on the template file to replace all instances of `$V$_VALUE_$V$` with arg[2]

+## The `commandlib.command.memorylocation` package

+Certain pointers have assigned memory locations on the Hack hardware platform.
+As an example, `local` is important enough to have a designated symbol in the Hack ASM language (`LCL`), `temp` doesn’t have its own value but is stored in `R5` (RAM[5]).

+This package stores all memory locations/bases as constants, they can be parsed or referenced using the provided methods.

 ## Template files